chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 w1 are derived using a function with range [0, p-1], which is modeled as a random oracle in {{SPAKE2P-Analysis}}.

+The registration phase also produces two random elements M and N in the prime-order subgroup of G. The algorithm for selecting M and N is defined in {{pointgen}}.
+Importantly, this algorithm chooses M and N such that their discrete log is not known.
+Pre-computed values for M and N are listed in {{Ciphersuites}} for each group.
+Applications MAY use different M and N values provided they are computed, e.g., using different input seeds to the algorithm in {{pointgen}}, as random elements for which the discrete log is unknown.

-Protocols using this specification MUST define the method used to compute w0 and w1.
+Applications using this specification MUST define the method used to compute w0 and w1.
 For example, it may be necessary to carry out various forms of normalization of the password before hashing {{!RFC8265}}.
 This section contains requirements and default recommendations for computing w0 and w1.